Toward Optimal-Complexity Hash-Based Asynchronous MVBA with Optimal Resilience: Introduction

 \textbf{Concurrent work.} In a preprint announced shortly after the first version of this work, FLT24-MVBA~\cite{flt24mvba} studies the same problem as we do, and achieves results that are incomparable and complementary to ours.
 On the positive side, FLT24-MVBA attains optimal resilience, tolerating up to one-third faulty processes, which improves upon the resilience of \comm and \commplus.
 However, our algorithms offer two significant advantages along two other dimensions: (1)~\comm and \commplus achieve better complexity, as FLT24-MVBA exchanges $O(n^2 \lambda$) messages, $O(n \ell + n^2 \kappa \log n + n^2 \kappa \lambda)$ bits, and terminates in $O(\log \lambda)$ time, where $\lambda$ denotes a statistical security parameter.
 Note that $\lambda$ is a security parameter~\cite[Sec.\ 3.1]{DBLP:books/crc/KatzLindell2007}, not a constant (see also the detailed discussion in \Cref{subsection:techniques_comparison}): for constant $\lambda$, any FLT24-MVBA instance stalls indefinitely with constant probability.
 This would prohibit the composition of any more than a constant number of FLT24-MVBA instances and would thus severely limit its applicability, for instance in the standard and widespread ``repeated MVBA'' structure, which constructs atomic broadcast or state-machine replication from MVBA (e.g., in Tendermint~\cite{BKM19}).
 (2)~Our protocols satisfy the \emph{quality} property~\cite{vaba}, which ensures that, with constant probability, the decided value was proposed by a correct process.
 In contrast, FLT24-MVBA does not satisfy this property.
 This, too, for instance, renders FLT24-MVBA ill-suited for use in ``repeated MVBA'', since the absence of the quality property allows the adversary to indefinitely censor transactions from correct participants.
 We highlight that FLT24-MVBA, like other performant MVBA protocols (including ours), is sufficient to efficiently solve the asynchronous common subset (ACS) problem, although this requires the use of (hash-)signatures.
 A detailed discussion of FLT24-MVBA, its techniques, and how they relate to ours is in \Cref{subsection:techniques_comparison}.

 \textbf{Roadmap.} In \Cref{section:technical_overview}, we provide a technical overview of our algorithms.
 We introduce the system model and formally define the MVBA problem in \Cref{section:model_problem_definition}.
 We outline the building blocks of our algorithms in \Cref{section:preliminaries}.
 In \Cref{section:reducer}, we present the \comm algorithm and provide an informal proof of its correctness and complexity.
-Then, \Cref{section:reducer_plus} introduces \commplus, along with a proof sketch of its correctness and complexity.
-Finally, \Cref{section:related_work} concludes the paper with a discussion of related work.
-The optional appendix contains all omitted algorithms and proofs.
+Then, \Cref{section:reducer_plus} introduces \commplus, including a sketch of its correctness and complexity, as well as a method to reduce the constant multiplicative factor in its complexity from $O(1 / \epsilon^4)$ to $O(1 / \epsilon^3)$.
+A discussion of related work is relegated to \Cref{section:related_work}.
+Full definitions of the preliminaries are provided in \Cref{section:preliminaries_full}, while the resilience limits of \comm and \commplus are discussed in \Cref{subsection:discussion}.
+The rest of the optional appendix contains all omitted algorithms and proofs.